Filipeak/premake-setup/README.md

 # Premake Setup

-This folder must be at the same level as premake5.lua!
+This folder must be at the same level as main `premake5.lua`!